tinacms/examples/README.md

 # Tina Examples

 This repo contains examples of how to do specific tasks with Tina.
-Each folder will is a self contained example.
+Each folder is a self contained example.
 Please refer to the README.md in each example for more information/context.

 ## Learn More